GorkaEchavarri/CodeClicker/README.md

 ## How to Navigate

 The main JS logic running all the backend features can be found in the main controller in:

 **app>javascript>controllers>code_computer_controller.js**

+The layout file showing all the HTML and the way the app will is displayed can be found in:

+**app>views>pages>home.html.erb**

 ### Dependencies